An optimal diagonalization-based preconditioner for parabolic optimal control problems: Numerical Result

-The analytical solution of which is given by
+\correc{the} analytical solution of which is given by

-We remark that $K_m$ can be fast diagonalizable by the discrete sine transform matrix in this example, so we applied the fast sine transforms to solve the shifted Laplacian linear system in Step $2$ of the four-step procedures in Subsection \ref{sub:implementation}.
+We remark that $K_m$ can be fast diagonalizable by the discrete sine transform matrix in this example, so we applied the fast sine transforms to solve the shifted \correc{Laplacian linear systems} in Step $2$ of the four-step procedures in Subsection \ref{sub:implementation}.

-Table \ref{tab:table1} presents the iteration counts, CPU time, and errors of GMRES-$\mathcal{P}_{\epsilon}$ when employing the preconditioner with various $\gamma$ values in the backward Euler method.
+\correc{Tables \ref{tab:table1_new_precon_revised_part_1} \& \ref{tab:table1_new_precon_revised_part_2}} present the iteration counts, \correc{CPU times, and discretization errors} of GMRES-$\mathcal{P}_{\epsilon}$ when employing the preconditioner with various $\gamma$ values in the backward Euler method.
 Our observations are as follows: (i) GMRES-$\mathcal{P}_{\epsilon}$ performs excellently and consistently, maintaining stable iteration counts and CPU times across a range of $\gamma$ values; and (ii) the error decreases as the mesh is refined.

+\correc{To further illustrate the effectiveness of our proposed solver compared to an existing one, we present the numerical results of GMRES-$\mathcal{P}{\epsilon}$ and GMRES-$\mathcal{P}$ in Tables \ref{tab:table1_new_precon_revised_compare} and \ref{tab:table1_RBD_precon_revised_compare}.
+Throughout all tests in these tables, the mesh size is fixed at $h = 2^{-5}$.
+In virtually all cases, as $\tau$ decreases, the corresponding iteration counts for both methods stabilize.
+Moreover, the CPU time required by our proposed GMRES-$\mathcal{P}{\epsilon}$ is significantly lower when $\tau$ decreases, demonstrating its superior efficiency compared to GMRES-$\mathcal{P}$.}

+\correc{Figure~\ref{fig:Example_1} presents the plot of the residual ratio, defined as $\frac{\|\mathbf{r}_{j}\|_2}{\|\mathbf{r}_{j-1}\|_2}$, against the iteration number $j$ required for convergence under various regularization parameters.
+The results demonstrate that the theoretically optimal upper bound derived in Theorem~\ref{thm:gmres_conv}, given by

+can indeed be achieved.
+Moreover, in some instances, the residual decreases even more rapidly than this theoretical estimate suggests.}

 \end{example}